edgexfoundry/edgex-go/docs/examples/Ch-ExamplesRandomDeviceService.rst

     :alt: Example PUT Command

 ..
 NOTE::
-    The paameter of the PUT command body is defined in the ``parameterNames`` field of the Command model.
+    The parameter of the PUT command body is defined in the ``parameterNames`` field of the Command model.

 To validate the result, send the following GET command: